 The Department is available to all Cleveland Clinic physicians, researchers, and support staff on a pay-as-you-go or dedicated-FTE fee basis.
 Do you need help training staff for an upcoming research project?
-We will teach your residents, fellows, medical students and support team about conducting clinical studies, efficient data collecting methods, and other important research skills.
+We will collaborate with your residents, fellows, medical students and support team on designing and conducting clinical studies using efficient data collecting methods and other important research tools.

 Read more in our department brochure (PDF).

 In the field of population pharmaco-kinetics/dynamics (PK/PD) inter-individual variability is represented by model parameter distributions.
 In this paper Radivoyevitch et al. compare stochastic process PD models that capture the probability of complete eradication of colony forming units (CFU) to standard deterministic PD models that track only average CFU numbers.
 For neonatal intravenous gentamicin dosing regimens directed against Escherichia coli, stochastic calculations predict that the first dose is crucial.
 For example, a single 6mg/kg dose is predicted to have a higher eradication probability than four daily 4mg/kg doses.
 Conclusion: regimens with larger first doses but smaller total doses deserve further investigation.